 Supplementary Explanations Early Notification of General Shareholder Meeting The Company distributed the notice of convocation of AGM 3 weeks prior to the date of the meeting and posted the notice of convocation on its website prior to distribution.
-Scheduling AGMs Avoiding the Peak Day The Company held the 118 th AGM on June 27, 2017.
+Scheduling AGMs Avoiding the Peak Day The Company held the 119 th AGM on June 26, 2018.
 Allowing Electronic Exercise of Voting Rights The Company enables shareholders to exercise voting rights through the Internet website Participation in Electronic Voting Platform The Company participates in an electronic voting platform operated by ICJ Corporation.
 Providing Convocation Notice in English Disclosed in the Company's website, etc Other The Company has held shareholder get-togethers after AGMs in order to in order to provide opportunities for direct dialogue between the shareholders and management.
+During FY2017, the Company saw a substantial increase in the number of its shareholders.
+As a result, the Company was regrettably unable to host the reception due to space limitations at the venue after the 119 th AGM.